Om-Tanaji-Gaikwad/Python_Tutorials/README.md

-# This is my python tutorials
+# This are my python tutorials